top of page

 4. In a mixing bowl, sieve in the flour, cocoa powder, salt and espresso powder (if using), stir to mix.

 5. In a seperate large mixing bowl, crack in the eggs.
-Use a standing mixer, electric or hand-held whisk to briefly whisk the eggs together.
+Use a standing mixer, electric or hand-held whisk to briefly whisk the eggs together until they're frothy.
 Pour the melted chocolate, butter and sugar mix in with the eggs and then whisk for about 2 - 3 minutes (if using a standing or electric whisk, on medium speed) or for 5 - 6 minutes (if doing it by hand) until the batter is thick, glossy and leaves a slowly sinking trail when you lift the whisk.
 This vigorous whisking is what helps create a paper thin, shiny crinkled top.

 7. Bake for 25 - 30 minutes, until the top of the brownie has set and the outside is firm to touch.
 It’s okay if the middle is still wobbly and in-fact this is what we want to aim for, a little jiggle when you gently shake the pan.
 This is the perfect time to take the brownies out the oven - when they’re slightly underbaked - and is what gives them their soft, fudgy centre.
 They will continue to bake and firm up outside of the oven.